neontribe/ad-hoc-manifesto/FullText.md

 | ![someone making something work...](images/4335376117-thumb.jpg) |
 | We'll gloss over the faith-crimes committed under this tenet, projects with deliberate no-documentation policies, assertions that good test coverage is, in itself superior to documentation simply because it demonstrates working-ness.  |

-Let's hurry past the minor sins of omission justified by misreadings of this article.
+Let's hurry past the minor sins of omission justified by misreadings of this tenet.
 Very few people like to write docs, and not as many people read 'em as maybe should.
 There's a lot of laziness hiding under misreadings of this item.

 I/Rupert is guilty as hell.
 The amount of documentation I, personally, have _not_ written is astonishing.
 I'm an expert in the field.
 But I'm not sheltering under this.
 I'm just an idiot, a short-sighted, lazy idiot.

 When they wrote this they weren't talking about the sort of documentation I don't write.
 They were reacting against decades of oppression by overwhelming quantities of up-front specification.

+I/Harry has been guilty as hell.
+I spent years working for a large US company writing BRDs, and helping write functional specifications.
+I'd hand them to a development team, over the fence erected between us, and say "How's that, then?".
+And they'd say something like "Awful."
+And I'd be sad for a while, assuming it was my fault it was a bad document, and then I'd ask "Have you _ever_ seen a functional spec. that was any good?
+Because then I could follow its lead..."
+And they'd say "Nope"...
+And then I'd feel a little better.
+It wasn't _entirely_ my fault a long and complex document with many many levels of nested numbered clauses wasn't much use in defining what the sofware should do.

 ![Overwhelming Specification Mime](images/8725106300-thumb.jpg)